alefnull/alefsbits/README.md

 ## simplex & hold

-a simple sample & hold module using an internal simplex noise source. range parameter sets output range (+/-1, +/-3, or +/-5).
+a simple sample & hold module using an internal simplex noise source. range parameter sets output range (+/-1, +/-3, or +/-5). use a polyphonic trigger input to output multiple samples at once.

 ## simplex vco (in development)